The Origin of Mass

 The right-hand side fulfils expectations towards the spin of an elementary particle in so far as it is independent of any particular properties of the particle; so its value is universal.

-The factor 1 on the right-hand side is unsatisfactory at first glance because the measured spin incorporates a factor of ˝.
+The factor 1 on the right-hand side is unsatisfactory at first glance because the measured spin incorporates a factor of ½.
 It should, however, not be a surprise.
 Eq.
 (6.1) gives the angular momentum for a system of two objects orbiting each other at a velocity c and separated by at a distance 2R, each representing half of the classical mass of the elementary particle.
 The configuration of the Basic Particle Model is, however, different in that the two objects do not have any classical mass.
-So, the deduction leading to (6.1) is just good for a basic understanding.
+So, the deduction leading to (6.1) is a very formal one not taking into account specific properties of this model.

 7

-Present main stream physics assumes that the Higgs Model explains the inertia of elmentary particles.
+By present main stream physics the Higgs Model is assumed to explain the inertia of elementary particles.

 This is, however, not the case.
-There are two essential points which disqualify the Higgs model of mass.
+There are two essential points which discard the Higgs model for the mass.

-a) In the Higgs model, it is not the Higgs particle itself but the Higgs field, which is a quantum mechanical vacuum field, that is the cause of inertia.
-Now, to explain the mass of the existing particles, the Higgs field has to have certain strength.
-On the other hand, the strength of a possible vacuum field is limited by the observations made in connection with the expansion of the universe.
-The discrepancy between the necessary und the existing field is given by the following numbers [1, 2]:
+a.)
+Following the Higgs model, not the Higgs particle itself but the Higgs field, which is a vacuum field, is the cause of inertia.
+Now to explain the mass of the existing particles, the Higgs field has to have certain strength.
+On the other hand, the strength of a possible vacuum field can be limited by the observations in context with the expansion of the universe.
+The discrepancy between the necessary and the existing field is given by the following numbers [1,2]:

 - The necessary strength of a Higgs field is –(100 GeV)4 = -1044 eV

-- The vacuum field observable in the universe is not more than 10-12 eV.
+- The vacuum field concluded from the cosmological constant is not more than 10-12 eV.

 So the discrepancy between theory and observation amounts to a factor of at least 1056, and the field has the wrong sign.

-b) According to the Higgs model, the mass mp of a specific particle is given by the equation:
+b.)
+The mass mp of a specific particle is, according to the Higgs theory, given by the equation:

 where v is a universal field constant set to be 254 GeV/c2 and lp is the Yukawa coupling of that particle.
-This Yukawa coupling is, however, not provided by the Higgs mechanism.
+This Yukawa coupling is, however, not given by the Higgs theory.
 It has to be determined individually for each particle by measurement.

-That means that the Higgs model is not able to tell us anything about the mass of any elementary particle.
-It does not fulfil the basic expectations of a theory.
+That means that the Higgs theory is not able to give us the mass of any elementary particle.

 8. Conclusion

-If the binding field inside an elementary particle is as assumed regarding its range and strength, then this model of the origin of inertial mass provides a quantitatively correct explanation of the mass of elementary particles.
+If the structure of an elementary particle is as presented here and the binding field inside is as assumed regarding its shape, then this model of the origin of inertial mass provides an explanation of the inertial mass of elementary particles.

 And there is no need to assume further mechanisms to account for mass, such as the Higgs fields.